uw-cryo/asp_tutorials/README.md

 ☝️ this button will launch an *ephemeral* Cloud-hosted computer with a JupyterLab interface that is convenient for demos.
 The computing cost is graciously supported by the scientific community (https://binderhub.readthedocs.io/en/stable/federation/federation.html) but you do not have control over computing resources (which are typically limited to 2vCPU and 4GB RAM), and files are not saved between sessions.

 ### Usage
-Once launched, open the example-aster\_on\_pangeo\_binder\_demo.ipynb from the left directory panel and run the cells to execute the interactive tutorial.
+Once the codespace is launched, navigate to the tutorials folder from the file Explorer on the left of your codespace screen, and open the `example-aster\_stereo\_reconstruction.ipynb` notebook and run the cells to execute the interactive tutorial.

 ### Sample L1A ASTER stereo images
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7972223.svg)](https://doi.org/10.5281/zenodo.7972223)